tidy-MN/tidytuesdays/README.md

 - [4/20 accidents](https://github.com/rfordatascience/tidytuesday/blob/main/data/2025/2025-04-22/readme.md) ```tuesdata <- tidytuesdayR::tt_load(2025, week = 16)```
   - Which popular holidays in the U.S. have the most accidents?
-  - How are the numbers of accdidents on popular holidays in the U.S. changing over time?
+  - How are the numbers of accidents on popular holidays in the U.S. changing over time?

 ## Up Next